Who we are

 Chief Executive: Dr Julian Elder

 Scion head office is located in Rotorua, with a staff of around 300.
-A second office is located in Christchurch, on the University of Canterbury campus, with around 20 staff.
+A second office is located in Riccarton, Christchurch with around 30 staff, interns and students.
 Small teams of specialised staff are also located in Wellington and Dunedin.

 Scion has achieved Gold level Enviro-Mark® certification.
 Enviro-Mark is an environmental certification programme, owned and managed by Landcare Research that helps companies achieve their environmental management goals.